GEO vs SEO: Why Ranking on Google Isn't Enough Anymore in 2026

 The Critical Overlap

 Here is the most important thing to understand: SEO and GEO are not separate strategies.
 They feed each other.
-Research from BrightEdge and Semrush consistently shows that around 50% of sources cited by AI systems also rank in Google's top 10 results.
-If you're not ranking, AI probably isn't finding you.

 But the inverse is also true: you can rank on Google and still be completely invisible to AI.
-Because AI doesn't just index pages — it learns from the entire web.
+AI doesn't just index pages — it learns from the entire web.
 It favors sources that are referenced by other authoritative websites, discussed on Reddit, covered in industry media, and structured in ways that make information easy to extract.

 This is why GEO requires its own strategy on top of your existing SEO foundation.